whatshap/whatshap/doc/guide.rst

 Whatshap can be used to generate sequencing error profiles for a specific technology.
 It can be run using the following command::

-    whatshap learn --reference ref.fasta --bam reads.bam --vcf variants.vcf -k kmer_size --window window_size --output kmer_pair_counts
+    whatshap learn reads.bam variants.vcf -r ref.fasta -k kmer_size -w window_size -o kmer_pair_counts

 The ``kmer_pair_counts`` output file contains for each non-variant position in the reference genome, the observed count for each reference-read kmer pair.

 A few notes:

-* For ``window``, the number of bases you want to ignore on each side of the variant, should be specified.
+* ``window`` specifies the number of bases you want to ignore on each side of the variant.
+The default value is 25, i.e. 25 bases on the left and right side of the variant position would be ignored.
 * It is recommended to run ``whatshap learn`` in parallel on different chromosomes to save time, however, it is not mandatory.

 *k*-merald